teslajs/tesla.js/README.md

 ### Option 2: Clone The Repo
-The second option to simply clone the repo and use it a barebones boilerplate to start your next project.
+The second option is to simply clone the repo and use it as a barebones boilerplate to start your next project.

 ```
 $ git clone git@github.com:teslajs/tesla.js.git